 Penal Code § 350 PC makes it a crime to manufacture, sell, or possess for sale, any counterfeit trademarks.
-In simpler terms, the statute prohibits the manufacture and sale of fake branded products or knock-off versions of trademarked items.
+This means making or selling fake branded products or “knock-off” versions of trademarked items.

 The offense is generally treated as a misdemeanor but can be charged as a felony if the number of counterfeit goods exceeds 1,000 units or the value of the goods exceeds $950.